 The patented ShockStop Suspension Stem smooths out road imperfections, reducing fatigue and strain.
 Whether you're on a local group ride, or exploring gravel back roads, the ShockStop Stem will make your ride smoother, faster, and more comfortable.

-• The ShockStop Stem in available in two angle options: - +/-6 degree in 80mm, 90mm, 100mm, 110mm, and 120mm lengths - +30 degree high-rise version in 100mm length only • Effective suspension travel: - Up to 20mm • Includes 5 swappable elastomers to fine tune your riding style • Check technical specs for compatibility
+• The ShockStop Stem is available in two angle options and two steerer tube diameters: -+/-6 degree in 80, 90, 100, 110, and 120mm lengths (in both standard 1 1/8" steerer and the non-standard oversized 1 1/4" steerer which matches most Canyon and some Giant bikes) -+30 degree high-rise version in 80mm and 100mm lengths (only available for 1 1/8" steerer) • Effective suspension travel: - Up to 20mm • Includes 5 swappable elastomers to fine tune your riding style • Check technical specs for compatibility

 What's in the Box:

 • 1 x ShockStop Stem • 5 x swappable elastomers (2 pre-installed, 3 additional in box) • All required hardware